 Licences for military, dual-use and technology products

-UK Trade & Investment offers a range of market intelligence and export support services.
-Find out about export services on the UK Trade & Investment website.
+UK Trade and Investment offers a range of market intelligence and export support services.

 Your trade association may also be able to help.